 The promise was that by bouncing among my clothes, the balls would “lift and separate fabrics,” increasing air flow, thus drying clothes faster — and making them softer.

-I tossed in five dryer balls with a large load of workout clothes and jeans, reserving one in case I decided to gift it to my cat.
+I bought two packs of three, so tossed in five dryer balls with a large load of workout clothes and jeans, reserving one in case I decided to gift it to my cat.
 I noted the time.

 Instead of waiting for the dryer’s rageful beep, I returned to the basement 15 minutes shy of the usual 30-minute dry time.
 Not only were my clothes completely dry and static-free, but they were SO soft — as if they’d spent an hour in there with fabric softener and my favorite (chemical-laden) dryer sheet.